 The Investment Manager is committed to maintaining and enhancing its focus on the societal impact of its actions in a way that generates enduring long-term returns for investors and society.
-Further detail on this is included in the ESG section above.
+Further detail on this is included in the ESG section on pages 15 to 21.